Business Name Registration

 - Form RBN1B: for a body corporate

 Please note: It normally takes three weeks from the receipt of the paper form/signature page in the CRO for the registration of a business name and the issue of the certificate.
+Please also note that the certificate will issue by email.
+Remember that the email address supplied on the form for registration will receive the issued certificate.
+Please check in case the document is received into Spam or Junk folder and consider whitelisting the CRO email address for any future communication (if any).

 Please note issues that may need clarification when an application is submitted: